 You can’t just give the client one logo variation and be done with it.

 What do designers on Fiverr, 99designs and other cheap marketplaces have in common?
-Since they charge unreasonably low prices for their work, they try to get away with the least effort possible (so it would be worth their while).
+Since they charge unreasonably low prices for their logo design work, they try to get away with the least effort possible (so it would be worth their while).
 Now, there may be design students who are there because they’re learning and they’re really giving their best, but often what you get as a deliverable of a logo project is not even a vector, let alone a logo optimized for different uses.

 One logo graphic file is not enough in most cases.
 If a designer has sent you a single logo file, they probably don’t know what they’re doing.
 The only exception to this are logos that are intended to be used in a single color throughout all the media, and this color happens to be black.
 In all other cases, you’re looking at two variations at a minimum.

-Different color variations for the Nubeculis logo
+Different color variations of the publishing house logo design

 If I just gave my clients these files with no explanation, they would be lost as to which one to use when.
 So even in my most basic, no-frills logo design package, I provide a document to explain which logo variations the client has at their disposal, and in which contexts they’re used.